pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/30_utils.md

-# Built-In Functions
+# Utils

 <p class="theme-doc-version-badge badge badge--secondary">Since Version: 3.0</p>

-Inside a [Pipeline Expression](../guides/../commands_pipelines/pel) you can access a huge library of functions, which can additionaly simplify your integration and automation tasks.
-Such utility functions are called **Built-In Functions**.
-See the [reference docs](../../api/functions) for a full list of all available functions.
-If you're missing a function there, please [drop a note](https://github.com/pipeforce/pipeforce.github.io/issues/new).
+Inside a [Pipeline Expression](../guides/../commands_pipelines/pel) you can access a huge library of built-in PEL utils, which can additionaly simplify your integration and automation tasks.
+See the [reference docs](../../api/utils) for a full list of all available utils.
+If you're missing a util there, please [drop a note](https://github.com/pipeforce/pipeforce.github.io/issues/new).

 ## Usage

-Such a function is always embedded inside a Pipeline Expression and has a structure like this:
+Such a util is always embedded inside a Pipeline Expression and has a structure like this:

 ```
-@group.function(args...)
+@util.method(args...)
 ```

-Whereas you need to replace `group` by the util group name, `function` by the function method name and `args` by the optional arguments to the function you would like to execute.
+Whereas you need to replace `util` by the util name, `method` by the method name you would like to call and `args` by the optional arguments to the method you would like to execute.

 ### Examples for `@date`

-Here is an example to return the current date using such a function without any argument:
+Here is an example to return the current date using such a util without any argument:

 ```
 @date.now()